 Program Summary for Members

-In accordance with mandates set by the Federal Financial Institution Examination Council’s (FFIEC) Business Continuity Planning Information Technology Handbook (March 2008), and the National Credit Union Administration’s Corporate Credit Union Guidance Letters 2004-04 and 2004-05, Alloya Corporate Federal Credit Union (Alloya) would like to make credit union members aware of our Business Continuity Program (BCP).
+In accordance with mandates set by the Federal Financial Institution Examination Council’s (FFIEC) Business Continuity Management booklet in the Information Technology Handbook (November 2019), and the National Credit Union Administration’s Corporate Credit Union Guidance Letters 2004-04 and 2004-05, Alloya Corporate Federal Credit Union (Alloya) would like to make credit union members aware of our Business Continuity Program (BCP).

 Our program is designed to help ensure that 1) Alloya continues to do business with little or no disruption; 2) credit union members’ assets remain secure and accessible; and 3) credit unions will be able to reach us during unplanned business interruptions.